lennart-k/ical-rs/README.md

 [![Latest version](https://img.shields.io/crates/v/ical.svg)](https://crates.io/crates/ical)
 [![Documentation](https://docs.rs/ical/badge.svg)](https://docs.rs/ical)

+> ![NOTE]
+> This is a fork of [ical-rs](https://github.com/Peltoche/ical-rs) aiming to add some more validation and accessors to calendar components,
+> e.g. to verify whether a `VTIMEZONE` has exactly one `TZID` and to provide more ergonomic getters for properties.
+> I'll keep this a fork until I converge on an implementation and then see if it makes sense to open up a pull request.

 # ical-rs

 This library parses the iCalendar format defined in [RFC5545](http://tools.ietf.org/html/rfc5545), as well as similar formats like vCard.

 There are probably some issues to be taken care of, but the library should work for most cases.
 If you like to help out and would like to discuss any API changes, please [contact me](dev@halium.fr) or create an issue.

 Initially, the goal was to port the JavaScript [ical.js](https://github.com/mozilla-comm/ical.js) library.